-The Future of IRIS Remains Uncertain
+The End of IRIS

 Funding for this project is provided to the Australian Society of Ophthalmologists by the Australian Government under the Medical Specialist Outreach Assistance Program – Eye Health Teams for Rural Australia measure